Meet our team:

 Contact: director@healthylincolncounty.org

-Larissa Hannan is Lincoln County's Supplemental Nutrition Assistance Program- Educator (SNAP-Ed).
+Larissa Hannan is Lincoln County's Director.
 Larissa actually joined the HLC team in March of 2021 as the Substance Use Prevention Coordinator.
 Her background, however, is in nutrition and chronic disease prevention and she is looking forward to getting back to working with the community as it relates to food education!
 Previously, Larissa's background focused on chronic disease management and evidence-based programming related to diabetes prevention.

 Larissa graduated from the University of Maine at Farmington with a Bachelor's of Science in Community Health Education in 2017.
 Since that time, Larissa has gone on to become a Master's in Public Health candidate through the University of Southern Maine.
 Larissa is a Certified Health Education Specialist (CHES) and Provisional Prevention Specialist (PPS).